igomezv/igomezv.github.io/research.md

 ### Editorial and evaluation activities

-- 2025.
-Reviewer for CRC Press.
+- Reviewer for CRC Press (2025).
-- 2025.
-External evaluator for the *Internal Research Grants Programme*, University of Malta.
+- External evaluator for the *Internal Research Grants Programme*, University of Malta (2025).
-- 2023.
-Reviewer for CONACYT postdoctoral grants.
+- Reviewer for CONACYT postdoctoral grants (2023).
-- 2026.
-Reviewer for COMIA 2026.
+- Reviewer for COMIA 2026.

 -----